kamilburda/batcher/docs/sections/Customization.md

 The preview automatically updates as you change the filename pattern and so can greatly help you figure out how your specified pattern affects the layer names.

-Fields must be enclosed in square brackets and must have a correct number of arguments.
+Fields must be enclosed in square brackets and must have a correct number of options.
-Arguments must be separated by commas.
+Options must be separated by commas.
-Invalid arguments result in the field being inserted literally.
+Invalid options result in the field being inserted literally.

 ### Available fields